Evesham, Saskatchewan

-Evesham is a hamlet in Eye Hill Rural Municipality No. 382, Saskatchewan, Canada.
+Evesham is a hamlet in the Rural Municipality of Eye Hill No. 382, Saskatchewan, Canada.
 In 2001, the community had a population of 40 people and today fosters 35 citizens.
 It previously held the status of village until August 3, 2000.
-The hamlet is located 31 km east of the town of Provost, Alberta, on highway 14.
+The hamlet is located 31 km east of the town of Provost, Alberta, on Highway 14.

 History

-Prior to August 3, 2000, Evesham was incorporated as a village; it was restructured as a hamlet under the jurisdiction of the rural municipality of Eye Hill on that date.
+Prior to August 3, 2000, Evesham was incorporated as a village; it was restructured as a hamlet under the jurisdiction of the Rural Municipality of Eye Hill on that date.